18.104.22.168 Gainful work for PBS

 Example 1: A member engaged in a business that is temporarily running at a loss.
 In this case, their activity would be considered as gainful work, provided the activity did not appear to be deliberately contrived to meet the scheme's requirements.

-Example 2: A member who has to practice for a performance such as a piano recital.
+Example 2: A member who has to practise for a performance such as a piano recital.
 The practice time would count as gainful work.

 Example 3: A member who attends a training course or conference to maintain their qualifications or knowledge to perform their duties.